alexey-alanreys/jinn-docs/docs/guides/installation.md

 ---

+## <a id="installation-methods"></a> 🚀 Installation Methods

+Choose one of the following installation methods based on your preferences and environment.

+---

-## <a id="docker-setup-running-jinn"></a> 🐳 Docker Setup & Running Jinn
+## <a id="docker-installation-recommended"></a> 🐳 Docker Installation (Recommended)

+Docker provides an isolated, consistent environment and simplifies dependency management.

 ### Install Docker

-1. Go to the official Docker website: https://www.docker.com/get-started
+1. Go to the official Docker website: https://www.docker.com/get-started.
 2. Download Docker Desktop for your operating system.
-3. Follow the installation instructions.
+3. Run the installer and follow the setup instructions.
 4. On Linux, install Docker Engine and Docker Compose using your package manager.

 ### Build the Docker Image

-First, build the Docker image:
+Navigate to the project directory and build the image:

 ```bash
 docker compose build